 Does My Microchipped Cat Need a Collar?

 Although a microchip helps your cat get home safely, it does so in a different way than a collar, Dr. McCorkel explained.
 A microchip requires a scanner to identify the cat’s owner.
 Therefore, if people stumble upon a lost kitty with only a microchip, they must drive to their local animal shelter or veterinarian to gain access to a microchip scanner.
 “A collar and tag simplify the entire process and lets people know exactly who to call without any extra steps,” she said.

 How Can I Make My Cat Wear a Collar?

 While many cats instantly accept wearing a collar, some cats resist, Dr. McCorkel said.
 If this is the case, you should expect it to take a few tries over several days or weeks for your cat to accept the collar.
-"Stick with it, and eventually your cat will learn to accept it," she said.
-"Your two best tools for the job are going to be patience and positive reinforcement."
-Dr. McCorkel suggests distracting your cat with their favourite treat or toy to get their mind off the collar.
+“Stick with it, and eventually your cat will learn to accept it,” she said.
+“Your two best tools for the job are going to be patience and positive reinforcement.”
+Dr. McCorkel suggests distracting your cat with their favorite treat or toy to get their mind off the collar.
 You should never yell at or punish your cat for removing the collar.